Chart Color Schemes

 West Pennant Hills hosts an older demographic, ranking in the top quartile nationwide

-West Pennant Hills has a median age of 44, surpassing Greater Sydney's figure of 37 and significantly exceeding the national average of 38.
-The age group of 65-74 is strongly represented at 14.4%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 7.0%.
-Post the 2021 Census, the 75 to 84 age group has increased from 5.1% to 7.8% of the population.
-Conversely, the 55 to 64 group has decreased from 15.8% to 13.8%, and the 25 to 34 cohort has dropped from 8.2% to 7.0%.
-Future demographic trends suggest West Pennant Hills' age profile will change significantly by 2041.
-Leading this shift, the 85+ group is projected to grow by 244%, reaching 890 people from 258.
-The aging population trend is evident, with those aged 65 and above accounting for 77% of the projected growth.
-Meanwhile, the 0 to 4 and 55 to 64 age groups are expected to experience population declines.
+The median age in West Pennant Hills is 44, which is higher than Greater Sydney's figure of 37 and significantly higher than the national norm of 38.
+The 65-74 age group makes up 14.4% of the population in West Pennant Hills, compared to a lower percentage in Greater Sydney.
+However, the 25-34 cohort is less prevalent at 7.0%.
+According to the 2021 Census, the 75 to 84 age group has increased from 5.1% to 7.8%, while the 55 to 64 cohort has decreased from 15.8% to 13.8%.
+The 25 to 34 group has also dropped from 8.2% to 7.0%.
+By 2041, demographic modeling suggests significant changes in West Pennant Hills' age profile.
+The 85+ group is projected to grow by 244%, reaching 890 people from 258.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 77% of the projected growth.
+Conversely, the 0 to 4 and 55 to 64 cohorts are expected to experience population declines.